Concept: 6 subjects photographed against a solid background wearing fashion accessories

 Here is the estimate (click to enlarge):

 Creative/Licensing Fees: The client asked the photographer to bid on a project for the brand’s new campaign, despite having little to no creative brief.
-The client saw a picture they liked in the photographer’s portfolio, and wanted to accomplish a similar aesthetic while integrating their product.
+The client saw a picture they liked in the photographer’s portfolio and wanted to accomplish a similar aesthetic while integrating their product.
 We knew that they envisioned photographing 3 men and 3 women, all in a similar setup against a solid background, and they hoped to walk away with 2 images for each subject, totaling 12 final shots.

-Initially, the usage was described to us as primarily being focused on social media, placement on their website, limited print advertisements and a mix of other guerilla style postings out-of-home, all for 6 months.
+Initially, the usage was described to us as primarily being focused on social media, placement on their website, limited print advertisements, and a mix of other guerilla-style postings out-of-home, all for 6 months.
 When I discussed the usage with the client, it became clear that they wanted unlimited use during this time frame, despite the limited intended use they described.
-On one hand, the usage did seem quite limited, especially in duration, but on the other hand, the prominent brand would likely take out ads in high profile publications, and would likely pay a lot for their ad buy.
-Additionally, downward pressure was put on the fee due to the photographer’s limited experience working with such a brand, his eagerness to collaborate, the simple nature of the project, and the likelihood that only one or two images might see the light of day in advertisements, as most of the images would likely just end up on their website and on social media for a short duration.
+On one hand, the usage did seem quite limited, especially in duration, but on the other hand, the prominent brand would likely take out ads in high-profile publications, and would likely pay a lot for their ad buy.
+Additionally, the downward pressure was put on the fee due to the photographer’s limited experience working with such a brand, his eagerness to collaborate, the simple nature of the project, and the likelihood that only one or two images might see the light of day in advertisements, as most of the images would likely just end up on their website and on social media for a short duration.

 After weighing all the factors, and based on the client’s intended use, I initially priced each of the first 6 images at $1,500 each, and then each of the additional 6 images (the second portrait for each subject) at $750 each, which brought me to $13,500.
 My gut instinct based on other similar projects was that a fee between $10k-$15k would be appropriate for the day, and based on this experience and the eagerness of the photographer to get the job, we ended up going with $12,000, which broke down to $1,000/image if you look at it that way.

 Travel and Pre-Production Day(s): The shoot would take place across the country, and the photographer would need a full travel day to fly there, and a full travel day to fly back.
-I also included one pre-production day for the photographer to book travel, wrangle crew and go through the paces with the client prior to the shoot.
-Typically I’d include a producer to help with these tasks and to handle the coordination of the entire project, but the client planned to coordinate many of the elements for this project, and the photographers was comfortable with just 1 day of prep to handle his tasks.
+I also included one pre-production day for the photographer to book travel, wrangle crew, and go through the paces with the client prior to the shoot.
+Typically I’d include a producer to help with these tasks and to handle the coordination of the entire project, but the client planned to coordinate many of the elements for this project, and the photographer was comfortable with just 1 day of prep to handle his tasks.

 Assistant and Digital Tech Day(s): The photographer would be bringing an assistant with him, and hiring another one locally.
 I’d typically anticipate that the traveling assistant would be the “first assistant” and the local would most likely be the “second assistant”, but we flipped that in this case, as the photographer’s traveling assistant gave him a favorable rate for the three days out of town.
 We included one day for the digital tech, anticipating $500 for their day, plus another $500 for a basic workstation.

 Hair/Makeup Stylist and Assistant Day(s): The client said that they had a few people in mind for hair/makeup styling who they planned to hire directly, but asked us to provide a sense of cost if they wanted the photographer to handle this.
-So, we therefore detailed TBD prices that didn’t impact the bottom line.
+So, we, therefore, detailed TBD prices that didn’t impact the bottom line.